-Once that’s done, remember that any data on a HDD is many orders of magnitude slower (references at the end of the article) in terms of access speeds and data throughput when compared to RAM.
+Once you have at least 32GB of RAM, remember that any data on a Hard Disk Drive (HDD) is many orders of magnitude slower than RAM (references at the end of the article).

 SSDs Are Faster Than Mechanical Drives

 Enter, the Solid State Drive (SSD).
-It stores data on silicon microchips much like your RAM; but unlike RAM, it does not lose information when power to it is turned off (aka, non-volatile memory).
-The benefit of it not needing physically moving parts to access data is that all the data is accessible all the time, and can be read and written much more quickly.
+It stores data on silicon microchips much like your RAM; but unlike RAM, it retains information when power to it is turned off (aka, non-volatile memory).
+Because there are no physically moving parts while accessing data, information can be read and written much more quickly.
+Faster access speeds, and more MBs per second can be transferred to RAM.

 At Beyond Photo Tips, we actually suggest having multiple SSDs for optimal bandwidth usage.